bmacGTPM/orgthemes/README.md

 }
 ```

-and then make a pull-request.
+Then make a pull-request.
 It is recommended that you make a copy of
 another organizations colors, palette, and theme function (like the
 above chunk), and edit it for your organization.